ilonagog/Favorite-Book/README.md

     - tridgger the  "PATCH" request- "method: "PATCH", by which requests should be sent to the server at
     "http://localhost:3000/books" , updating the number of the likes that the favorite book will have

+            method: "PATCH",
+                headers: {
+                    'Content-Type': "application/json",
+                    "Accept": "application/json"
+                },
+                body: JSON.stringify({
+                    Like: newLikes
+                })

     - If the request will be successful , we will sew the update in "likes" number without reloading the page, and this everything happens in the DOM!

-This will  work if we will add event listener to a book's "like" button,and :
-    we need to capture book's id,
+    This will  work if we will add event listener to a book's "like" button,and : we need to capture book's id,
     calculated new number of likes will be added to the existing one

+#### Check a work

+    It is very important to check a work, console.log() or debugger helps a lot!
+To do that open 'index.html' in the browser, go to Developer Tools.